PSU-ICDS/icds_docs/docs/getting-started/tips-for-beginners.md

 3. If the job/problem is large, **try to reproduce with a smaller/sample example** first.

 ## What to Include in the ticket (Minimum)
-- **Descriptive subject line.** Example: `sbatch: error: Batch job submission failed: Invalid account or account/partition combination specified` OR `SLURM: sbatch fails with "permission denied" on login02`
+- **Descriptive subject line.** Example: `sbatch: error: Batch job submission failed: Invalid account or account/partition combination specified` OR `Slurm: sbatch fails with "permission denied" on login02`
 - **What you are trying to achieve.**
 - **When it started** and **whether it worked before**.
 - **What you already tried** (and what *did* work).